LWDHF Board of Directors, 2018-19

 Kim left Kenora shortly after graduating from BBSS in 2006 and returned in 2014 after obtaining a Bachelor of Business Administration from Brock University and a Bachelor of Laws from the University of Newcastle, Australia.

 Throughout her time away she has volunteered her time with a number of community legal clinics and charity events such as the CIBC Run for the Cure.
 She is now a volunteer coach for the Kenora All Star Cheer and Dance team and acts as the Secretary/Treasurer for the Kenora District Law Association.

 Kim believes in the integral role that the foundation plays in raising awareness for projects and services that help to maintain quality patient care at our Hospital.
 She is looking forward to giving back to the community through her position with the foundation.

-The Standard Insurance
+Commercial Branch Manager, The Standard Insurance

 I was born and raised in Rainy River but have made Kenora home for the past 22 years with my wife and daughter.